Jan / 27 / 2026

 Hair-pulling can:

-Occur consciously or unconsciously
+• Occur consciously or automatically

-Lead to thinning, bald patches, or long-term follicle damage
+• Lead to thinning, bald patches, or long-term follicle damage

-Understanding the condition is a crucial step toward reducing shame and encouraging treatment.
+Deeper understanding is a crucial step toward reducing shame and encouraging treatment.

 Public Figures and Hair-Pulling Awareness